-- Ÿ The Compensation Committee is comprised solely of independent directors. - Ÿ Our named executive officers receive no supplemental executive retirement benefits and limited perquisites. - $\ddot{Y}$ We do not gross-up tax payments for our named executive officers. - Ŷ Our chief executive officer's annual cash bonus is 100% attributable to the achievement of corporate goals set by the Compensation Committee and ratified by the Board and is fully at risk of non-payment in the event of unsatisfactory performance, thereby putting a minimum of 50% of our chief executive officer's total annual cash compensation (comprised of base salary and an annual cash bonus opportunity) at risk and tied to the Company's annual performance. - Ŷ Our long-term incentive plans have been designed to reward and retain our valuable management, align the interest of management with our stockholders and incentivize long-term performance. - Ÿ We maintain stock ownership guidelines for our directors and executive officers. - Ŷ We use grants of restricted stock in connection with the Company's long-term incentive plans rather than stock options because, in the opinion of the Compensation Committee, use of actual shares, which receive dividends, rather than options, which do not receive dividends, incentivizes our named executive officers and our employees to be more careful with risk and directly aligns their interests with the interests of our stockholders. - Ý We strictly prohibit our executive officers from "short sales," hedging and other monetization transactions (such as zero-cost collars and forward sale contracts), holding the Company's securities in margin accounts and pledging the Company's securities as collateral for loans. - Ý We have adopted a clawback policy to prevent executive officers involved in certain wrongful conduct from unjustly benefiting from such conduct, and to remove the financial incentives to engage in such conduct.
+- ü The Compensation Committee is comprised solely of independent directors. - ü We structure a substantial portion of officer pay opportunities in the form of "at-risk" performance-based compensation. - Our chief executive officer's annual cash bonus is 100% attributable to the achievement of corporate goals set by the Compensation Committee and ratified by the Board and is fully at risk of non-payment in the event of unsatisfactory performance, thereby putting a minimum of 50% of our chief executive officer's total annual cash compensation (comprised of base salary and an annual cash bonus opportunity) at risk and tied to the Company's annual performance - Ü Our long-term incentive plans have been designed to reward and retain our valuable management, align the interest of management with our stockholders and incentivize long-term performance.
+Our cash and equity incentive awards are fully "at risk", earned based on achievement of performance goals that are aligned with our business plan. - We use grants of restricted stock in connection with the Company's long-term incentive plans rather than stock options because, in the opinion of the Compensation Committee, actual shares more closely aligns the interests of our named executive officers and our employees with the interests of our stockholders, and causes them to be more careful with risk. - ü We conduct an annual say-on-pay vote. - ü We seek input from, listen to and respond to stockholders. - We have adopted a clawback policy to prevent executive officers involved in certain wrongful conduct from unjustly benefiting from such conduct, and to remove the financial incentives to engage in such conduct. - ü We utilize robust stock ownership guidelines for executive officers and directors. - We strictly prohibit our executive officers from "short sales," hedging and other monetization transactions (such as zero-cost collars and forward sale contracts), holding the Company's securities in margin accounts and pledging the Company's securities as collateral for loans. - ü The Compensation Committee retains an independent compensation consultant.